wilfrantz/wilfrantz.github.io/_posts/2025-03-22-my-workflow.md

 ---

 This document outlines my approach to accessing remote systems, emphasizing the use of SSH for secure connections.
 It focuses on using SSH agent forwarding to avoid the hassle and security risks of storing my private SSH key on every system I use.

+I am aware of the security risks associated with SSH agent forwarding.
+However, as a seasoned Linux professional, I am confident in my ability to implement and adhere to best practices to effectively mitigate those risks.

 ```mermaid
 graph LR